How to Dehydrate Fruit: Easy Methods for Sweet, Long-Lasting Snacks

 assorted cut and whole fruits splashed with water

-Stick with me and master the dehydrating basics.
-Use your dried fruit in trail mixes, baked goods and more!
+Stick with me and master the basics of fruit dehydration.
+Use your dried fruit in trail mixes, baked goods, and more!

 dehydrating apples